|ECE 250 / CS 250|

 This is a very large class, which means that students should contact other sources of information before, if necessary, contacting the professor.

 * The first option for finding help is this website.

-* The second option for finding help is the outstanding group of teaching assistants for this course.
+* The third option for finding help is the outstanding group of teaching assistants for this course.
 Either email them (via the Piazza forum) or go to their office hours.
 Questions on the Piazza forum may get answered by a TA, a fellow classmate, or the professor.